Daniele Orsato: Career

 Orsato became a FIFA referee in 2010.
 He has served as a referee in qualifying matches for the 2014 World Cup and Euro 2012.

 Orsato refereed group stage matches in the 2012–13, 2013–14, and 2014–15 UEFA Champions League competitions.

 In 2016, Orsato refereed the round of 16 match between PSV Eindhoven and Atlético Madrid in the 2015–16 UEFA Champions League.

 On 14 March 2017, Orsato refereed the round of 16 match between Leicester City and Sevilla in the 2016–17 UEFA Champions League.

+On 28 April 2018, he refereed Serie A match between Inter Milan and Juventus where some of his decisions was subject of much controversy including failed to show Juventus' Miralem Pjanic a second yellow card.
+Orsato himself acknowledged the mistake years later.

 On 1 July 2018, Orsato was appointed a VAR referee for the 2018 FIFA World Cup match between Croatia and Denmark.

-On 12 February 2019, Orsato refereed the round of 16 first leg matches between Manchester United and PSG in the UEFA Champions League.
-He gave out 10 yellow cards (6 for Manchester United and 4 for PSG) and sent off Paul Pogba in the 89th minute.
+On 12 February 2019, Orsato refereed the UEFA Champions League round of 16 first-leg match between Manchester United and Paris Saint-Germain.
+He gave out 10 yellow cards (six for United and four for Paris Saint-Germain) and sent off Paul Pogba in the 89th minute.

-Orsato refereed the 2020 UEFA Champions League Final between Paris Saint-Germain and Bayern Munich.
+Orsato refereed the 2020 UEFA Champions League final between Paris Saint-Germain and Bayern Munich.

 He also refereed the second leg of the 2021 UEFA Champions League semi-final between Chelsea and Real Madrid.

 In 2020, Orsato was awarded by IFFHS as the best referee of that calendar year.

 On 20 November 2022, Orsato was appointed as the referee for the opening match of the 2022 FIFA World Cup between hosts Qatar and Ecuador.

+On 13 December 2022, Orsato refereed the World Cup semi-final between Argentina and Croatia where he came under fire by Ballon d'Or winner and Croatia captain Luka Modrić as "one of the worst" referees, describing his performance in that game as "a disaster".

+On 7 May 2024, Orsato refereed the second leg of the 2024 UEFA Champions League semi-final between Paris Saint-Germain and Borussia Dortmund where he earned praise for his performance on the night, especially his decision to award PSG a free-kick at the edge of the box when a penalty appeared to be the correct call.
+After the match, Orsato was seen burst into tears at full-time which later confirmed he will retire in the summer after UEFA Euro 2024.

+On 2 June 2024, he refereed his last match in Serie A, Atalanta vs Fiorentina which ended with Fiorentina winning 2-3.

+In the summer of 2024, Orsato was included in the expert referee commission of the Russian Football Union, but a week later he refused this job.
+The referee initially explained his decision by ethical considerations, but then admitted that he was offered a more attractive position.
+He may head the Association of Italian Referees.